-The active node of the cluster is a non-preferred node.
+The active node of the cluster is non-preferred.
 You can configure the preferred node under Server Properties > Cluster Settings.

 Cluster Failover

 There is a change in the active node.
 This alert remains active for the amount of time specified in the advanced settings for that alert.